Sorting in Networks: Adversity and Structure: Introduction

 Our framework explores a setting with agents choosing partners under three core assumptions.
-First, agents are heterogeneous in type for creating value in partnerships (this is in line with research on peer effects). \footnote{Some examples of empirical papers finding this include \textcite{zimmer_peer_2000}, \textcite{sacerdote_peer_2001}, \textcite{falk_clean_2006}.
-Note that empirical estimates should be cautiously interpreted as the research on peer effects is still in an infant stage cf. \textcite{manski_identification_1993}, \textcite{shalizi_homophily_2011}, \textcite{angrist_perils_2014}.} Type may refer to productive and non-productive capabilities such as skill, social aptitude or interests and ethnicity.
-Second, there are possible externalities from friends of friends as in the 'connections model' of \textcite{jackson_strategic_1996} which captures spillovers of ideas and favors (which does not contain types).
-Third, agents choose a limited number of partners reflecting constraints of time and effort.\footnote{Limited partners is also consistent with empirical research; \textcite{ugander_anatomy_2011} shows this for the entire Facebook network and \textcite{miritello_time_2013} in phone calls for millions of people.} Note our framework could also model corporations or self-governing organizations forming bilateral partnerships among themselves.
+First, agents are heterogeneous in type for creating value in partnerships (this is in line with research on peer effects). \footnote{Some examples of empirical papers finding this include \cite{zimmer_peer_2000}, \cite{sacerdote_peer_2001}, \cite{falk_clean_2006}.
+Note that empirical estimates should be cautiously interpreted as the research on peer effects is still in an infant stage cf. \cite{manski_identification_1993}, \cite{shalizi_homophily_2011}, \cite{angrist_perils_2014}.} Type may refer to productive and non-productive capabilities such as skill, social aptitude or interests and ethnicity.
+Second, there are possible externalities from friends of friends as in the 'connections model' of \cite{jackson_strategic_1996} which captures spillovers of ideas and favors (which does not contain types).
+Third, agents choose a limited number of partners reflecting constraints of time and effort.\footnote{Limited partners is also consistent with empirical research; \cite{ugander_anatomy_2011} shows this for the entire Facebook network and \cite{miritello_time_2013} in phone calls for millions of people.} Note our framework could also model corporations or self-governing organizations forming bilateral partnerships among themselves.

 In this setting we investigate robustness of network structures in the following sense: no agents can form and/or delete links from network and be better off when allowing for transfers of utility.
-Although the literature on formation of networks under externalities is vast the share that investigates heterogeneous agents has been limited. \textcite{jackson_strategic_1996} pioneered in their investigation of tension between stability and efficiency under mutual acceptance of links.
-A related investigation of non-mutually accepted links was pioneered by \textcite{bala_noncooperative_2000}.
+Although the literature on formation of networks under externalities is vast the share that investigates heterogeneous agents has been limited. \cite{jackson_strategic_1996} pioneered in their investigation of tension between stability and efficiency under mutual acceptance of links.
+A related investigation of non-mutually accepted links was pioneered by \cite{bala_noncooperative_2000}.